kas21e6/satoshi-piggy-bank/README.md

 sudo i2cdetect -y 0
 ```

-If you see a number show up in the grid that means your Pi can now see your connected screen!
+If a number shows up in the grid that means your Pi can now see the connected screen!

 ### Keep installing stuff